Akshay-a/hyperliquid-ai-trading-agent/README.md

-# Nocturne: AI Trading Agent on Hyperliquid
+# AI Trading Agent on Hyperliquid

 This project implements an AI-powered trading agent that leverages LLM models to analyze real-time market data from HyperLiquid API, make informed trading decisions, and execute trades on the Hyperliquid decentralized exchange.
 The agent runs in a continuous loop, monitoring specified cryptocurrency assets at configurable intervals, using technical indicators to decide on buy/sell/hold actions, and manages positions with take-profit and stop-loss orders.